nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 `* *` | user | mark a task as completed | distinguish between completed and pending tasks `* *` | user | sync events and tasks with due dates with Google Calendar| collate my tasks `* *` |user | be able to mark certain tasks as important | easily distinguish tasks that require attention/action to be taken

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `MESS` and the **Actor** is the `user`, unless specified otherwise)

 #### Use case: Add task

 **MSS**

 1. User requests to add a task
 2. MESS adds the task to the list<br>
 Use case ends.

 **Extensions**
 1a.
 The input command format is wrong
-> MESS shows an error message with correct input format and prompts user to enter correct command
+> MESS shows an error message with correct input format and prompts user to enter correct command Use case resumes on step 1.

+1b.
+The task name already exists on the list.
->User case resumes on step 1.
+> MESS shows a message to inform user that task already exists Use case resumes on step 1.

 #### Use case: Delete task by task name

 **MSS**

 1. User request to delete task by task name
 2. MESS deletes the task <br>
 Use case ends.

 **Extensions**

 1a.
 The list is empty
->User case ends
+>Use case ends

 1b.
 No task match with task name
-> User case ends
+> Use case ends

-1c.
-The delete command format is wrong.
->MESS shows an error message and prompts user to type the correct format <br>
-   Use case resumes at step 1

 #### Use case: Delete task by index

 **MSS**

 1. User requests to list tasks
 2. MESS shows a list of tasks
 3. User requests to delete a specific task in the list
 4. MESS deletes the task <br>
 Use case ends.

 **Extensions**

 1a.
 The list is empty

 > Use case ends

-1b.
-The list command format is wrong.

->MESS shows an error message and prompts user to type the correct format <br>
-   Use case resumes at step 1

 3a.
 The given index is invalid

 >MESS shows an error message <br>
    Use case resumes at step 2

 #### Use case: Update task

 **MSS**

 1. User requests to list tasks
 2. MESS shows a list of tasks
 3. User requests to update a specific task in the list
-4. MESS updates the task <br>
+4. MESS deletes the person <br>
 Use case ends.

 **Extensions**

 1a.
 The list is empty

-> Use case ends
+> User case ends

 3a.
 The given index is invalid

 >MESS shows an error message <br>
-   Use case resumes at step 3

-3b.
-The update command format is wrong

->MESS shows an error message and prompts user to type the correct format<br>
-  User case resumes at step 3
+   User case resumes at step 2

  #### Use case: Undo previous action

 **MSS**